 If the PDU session being established is a non-emergency PDU session, the PDU session authentication and authorization by the external DN is required due to local policy and user's subscription data and the information for the PDU session authentication and authorization by the external DN in PDU DN request container is not compliant with local policy and user's subscription data, the SMF shall reject the PDU session establishment request including the 5GSM cause #29 "user authentication failed", in the PDU SESSION ESTABLISHMENT REJECT message.

-c) UE-requested PDU session establishment with request type set to "initial request" or "initial emergency request" for an existing PDU session context:
+c) UE-requested PDU session establishment with request type set to "initial request" or "initial emergency request" for an existing PDU session:

-If the SMF receives a PDU SESSION ESTABLISHMENT REQUEST message with a PDU session ID identical to the PDU session ID of an existing PDU session context and with request type set to "initial request" or "initial emergency request", the SMF shall release the existing PDU session context locally without notification to the UE and proceed with the PDU session establishment procedure.
+If the SMF receives a PDU SESSION ESTABLISHMENT REQUEST message with a PDU session ID identical to the PDU session ID of an existing PDU session and with request type set to "initial request" or "initial emergency request", the SMF shall release the existing PDU session locally without notification to the UE and proceed with the PDU session establishment procedure.

 d) UE-requested PDU session establishment with request type "existing PDU session" or "existing emergency PDU session" for a PDU session that does not exist: